Resonances on geometrically finite graphs: Introduction

 We may similarly define generalized resonant states $\textnormal{grst}(\mathcal{G}, \mu_0)$ for a resonance $\mu_0$.
 First off, we say that a function is purely outgoing of parameter $\mu_0$ if high enough on each cusp it behaves like $(\frac{\mu_0}{\sqrt{q}})^{d(o, \cdot)}$, and high enough on each funnel it behaves like $(\mu_0 \sqrt{q})^{-d(o, \cdot)}$, possibly with additional pre-factors which are polynomial in $d(o, \cdot)$ (see Definition \ref{defn_outgoing} for the precise definition); when this polynomial prefactor is constant, we say that it is of \textit{constant type}.

 \begin{theorem} Let $\mu_0$ be a resonance with $\mu_0 \neq \pm 1$.
 Then

 If instead $\mu_0 = \pm 1$, then

 \end{theorem} The values $\mu_0 = \pm 1$ are the analogues of the special value $s_0 = \frac{1}{2}$ for hyperbolic surfaces.
-In the former case, $\pm 1$ are the branch points of the branched double cover $\mu \mapsto z(\mu)$, and in the latter case $\frac{1}{2}$ is the branch point of the branched double cover $s \mapsto s(1-s)$.
+In the former case, $\pm 1$ are the ramification points of the branched double cover $\mu \mapsto z(\mu)$, and in the latter case $\frac{1}{2}$ is the ramification point of the branched double cover $s \mapsto s(1-s)$.
 Theorem \ref{thm_resonant_states} is proven in the sequel by combining Theorems \ref{thm_resonant_state_good} and \ref{thm_bad_points}, along with Proposition \ref{prop_always_outgoing}.

 In contrast to the setting of hyperbolic manifolds, geometrically finite $(q+1)$-regular graphs of groups have only finitely many resonances.